• Skip to main content

 Roasted Chicken Noodle Soup

-Roasted Chicken Noodle Soup is a great answer to the ever-persistent, “what’s for dinner tonight,” question!
-It’s a chicken noodle soup with a twist because it’s full of moist and flavorful roasted chicken!
-This soup has it all; it’s a quick and hearty meal, it’s full of healthy vegetables and, best of all, it’s absolutely delicious!
+Roasted Chicken Noodle Soup is a great answer to the ever-persistent “what’s for dinner tonight” question!
+It’s a chicken noodle soup with a twist: It’s full of moist and flavorful roasted chicken!
+This soup has it all: Like my creamy Crack Chicken Noodle Soup, it’s a quick and hearty meal, full of healthy vegetables, and, best of all, absolutely delicious!

 Roasted Chicken Noodle Soup garnished with parsley in a white bowl with carrots and celery on the outside.